-ART-1050: Introduction to Art Therapy - 3 hours
+ART-1050: Introduction to Art Therapy (3 hours)

 This course provides an introduction to the field of art therapy and other expressive arts where art created is used as a form of psychotherapy.
-Field trip may be required.
-Fee required.
-Crosslisted with PSY-1050.
+Cross-Listed: PSY-1050.
+Field Trip: May be required.
+Fee: Required.

-ART-1100: Introduction to the Visual Arts - 3 hours
+ART-1100: Introduction to the Visual Arts (3 hours)

 Introduction to the visual arts of the Western world, with an emphasis upon artworks of the 20th century.
 Slides, films, lectures, discussions.
-Field trips.
-Fee required.
+Field Trip: Required.
+Fee: Required.
 IAI: F2 900.

-ART-1210: Two-Dimensional Basic Studio - 3 hours
+ART-1210: Two-Dimensional Basic Studio (3 hours)

 Introduction to the various approaches to drawing, composition and problem solving, relative to two-dimensional visual design, utilizing a variety of media and techniques.
-Field trips.
-Fee required.
+Field Trip: Required.
+Fee: Required.

-ART-1310: Three-Dimensional Basic Studio - 3 hours
+ART-1310: Three-Dimensional Basic Studio (3 hours)

 Introduction to and exploration of basic three-dimensional design, using tools and materials to create forms and space that deal with the spatial problems of structure and aesthetics.
-Field trips.
-Fee required.
+Field Trip: Required.
+Fee: Required.

-ART-1450: Elements and Practices of Web Design - 3 hours
+ART-1450: Elements and Practices of Web Design (3 hours)

 Introduction to web design principles and practices for the development of professional websites.
 Application of principles to the creation of functional web pages using current and accessible web design software in a collaborative environment.
-Cross-listed with CIS-1450.
+Cross-Listed: CIS-1450.

-ART-1500: Arts Administration - 1 hour
+ART-1500: Arts Administration (1 hour)

 An introduction to and exploration of the field of arts administration: media arts, theater and visual arts.
-Cross-listed with COM, THR, MUS courses.
-Field trips.
-Fee required.
+Field Trip: Required.
+Fee: Required.